ladder/ladder/README.md

 ### Resources

-Much like ActiveTriples, Resources are the core of Ladder.
-Resources implement all the functionality of a Mongoid::Document and an ActiveTriples::Resource.
+Ladder::Resources implement all the functionality of a Mongoid::Document and an ActiveTriples::Resource.
 To add Ladder integration for your model, require and include the main module in your class:

 ```ruby
 require 'ladder'